amunters/bitx40-raduino-v2/operating-instructions.md

 ## User instructions for Raduino_v2.02

+First time builders: It is recommmended to first install the raduino v1 sketch and make sure that everything including the related mods work properly, before proceding with this v2 sketch.

 **IMPORTANT**: This sketch version requires the library ["PinChangeInterrupt"](https://playground.arduino.cc/Main/PinChangeInterrupt) for interrupt handling.
 Use your IDE to install it before compiling this sketch.